chyateeswar4/chyateeswar4/README.md

 ## 👨‍💻 About Me
 I am an **AWS Cloud Architect** with expertise in **cloud infrastructure design, serverless applications, and data-driven solutions**.
 I specialize in designing **scalable, secure, and efficient cloud architectures** to solve real-world business challenges.

-Passionate about **cloud computing, AI/ML, and DevOps**, I actively work on optimizing cloud solutions for performance, cost efficiency, and security.
+Passionate about **Cloud Computing, AI/ML, and DevOps**, I actively work on optimizing cloud solutions for performance, cost efficiency, and security.

 ---
 ## 🔥 Technical Skills